 Ever heard of Mosquebusters?
-It was the original nom de guerre of a gang of jerks who have vowed to help British Islamophobes oppose any plans the Muslims might have to erect big, fat mosques in their particular enclave of Albion.
+It was the original nom de guerre of a gang of jerks who have vowed to help British Islamophobes oppose any plans the Muslims might have to erect big, fat mosques in their particular enclave of Great Britain.

-But Mosquebusters don't do this by turning at up building sites when all that's left to do is put the crown on the minaret, or by driving bulldozers menacingly around mostly-Islamic neighbourhoods at night.
-They use planning permission, or rather they support anyone who wants to protest when planning permission is granted for mosques to be built.
+But Mosquebusters don't do this by turning up at building sites when all that's left to do is put the crown on the minaret, or by driving bulldozers menacingly around mostly-Islamic neighborhoods at night.
+They use planning permission; or rather they support anyone who wants to protest when planning permission is granted for mosques to be built.
 They've been really, really successful at it, too, citing things like a non-regulation number of parking spaces to baffle mosque planners into bureaucratic failure.

 VICE: Hey Spike, how are you?

 I started looking at extremism for a story.
 On the EDL website, they have links to all kinds of pseudo-racist things.
 One of them was an advert asking for people to do volunteer work for Mosquebusters, but it's gone now.
 At some point they just began shutting down all their websites.

 Oh, they still exist, definitely.
 They're using the new name now: the Law and Freedom Foundation.
 It's run by the same guys and it's the same company.

 So you applied as a volunteer to try to get access to them?

 Yep.
 Gavin Boby—who runs Mosquebusters—interviewi me.
 I was going to accompany him to court hearings and video the proceedings.
 He was beginning to get a lot of attention and wanted video evidence of things.
 I had access for maybe 24 hours.
 He sent me all of their instructions on how to do what they do and all of that crap.
 But then he figured out who I was and he shut me down.

 So they try to keep what they do secret, despite a logo with a cartoon Abu Hamza on it and a name like "Mosquebusters"?